Stock futures indicate a higher open after Monday's plunge

 In Asian market trading on Tuesday, China’s Shanghai Composite finished the session with a gain of 0.9 percent.

-Hong Kong’s Hang Seng was down 0.1 percent.
+Hong Kong’s Hang Seng added 0.6 percent on the day.

 Japan's Nikkei ended the day down 2 percent.

-In Europe, London’s FTSE opened up 0.1 percent, Germany’s DAX gained 0.5 percent and France’s CAC added 0.4 percent.
+In Europe, London’s FTSE added 0.5 percent, Germany’s DAX gained 0.7 percent and France’s CAC added 0.6 percent.